-Installation attitude does not affect actuator or fuel valve performance, but a vertical position is generally preferred to conserve floor space as well as ease of making electrical and fuel connections.
-The EGMV is designed for support by the piping flanges alone; additional supports are neither needed nor recommended.
+Installation attitude does not affect actuator or fuel valve performance, but a vertical position is generally preferred to conserve floor space as well as ease of making electrical and fluid connections.
+The valves are designed for support by the piping flanges alone; additional supports are neither needed nor recommended.
 Do not use this valve to provide support to any other component in the system.
 The piping should be aligned and adequately supported such that excessive piping loads are not transmitted to the valve body.